 Anybody facing this problem will probably call a locksmith and fix it.
-But that’ll not only cost you the money, but the locksmith could also take hours for coming to you, finding out the problem, and then fixing the lock.
+But that’ll not only cost you the money, but the locksmith could also take hours for coming to you, find out the problem, and then fix the lock.
 And that’s enough to ruin the day.
 If you’re in a hurry, what’d you do then?

-Why would you use powdered graphite instead of liquid lubricants into a lock?
+Why would you use powdered graphite instead of liquid lubricants in a lock?